FreeCAD/FPA/_programs/FPADF_Announcement.md

 *Funding approved 26 September 2022.*

 Ajinkya proposed numerous improvements to the spline handling in the sketcher workbench.
 He raised funds from many members to do this work and has largely completed stage one.
 The FPA contributed to the second stage which focused on functionality to create more interesting curves not possible by knot position and slope alone.
 In recognition of his significant contribution to FreeCAD, Dahale is awarded a grant of 1000 USD.

+### Adrian Insauuralde (@adrianinsaval): Packaging

+*Funding approved 13 july 2023.*

+Adrian proposed to work on release packaging, by fixing the conda builds and the process to generate packages for the different platforms, and documenting the process in the developers handbook.
+Adrian is awarded a grant of 1200 USD.